adamedx/autographps-sdk/ROADMAP.md

 * Prevent removal of a context if it is the current context
 * Remove AADGraph support
 * Remove ADAL
+* Added Index parameter to Get-GraphLog
+* Make ggl alias First for newest and Last for oldest

 ### Postponed